mursalinir/mursalinir/README.md

 I am a Full Stack Developer and Tech Enthusiast from Bangladesh.
 Love to learn and explore new technology.
 - 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
 - 🌱 I am learning Japanese language and culture.
-- ⚡ In my free time I solve problems.
+- ⚡ In my free time I solve problems on paiza.jp .
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-mursalinir-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/mursalinir)

 ---